 In this guide we’ll show you how to add custom fields to your My Sticky Elements contact form in order to personalise it and get as much information as possible from your customers when they contact you.
+Click here to read more about how to activate the contact form.

 You can choose from the following options: text, text area, text block, number, date, website, custom dropdown, file upload, IP log (available back-end only) and reCAPTCHA.